COPT-Public/cuPDLP-C/README.md

 Code for solving LP on GPU using first-order methods.

-This is the C implementation of the Julia version [cuPDLP.jl](https://github.com/jinwen-yang/cuPDLP.jl) developed by Haihao Lu and [Jinwen Yang](https://github.com/jinwen-yang).
+This is the C implementation of the Julia version [cuPDLP.jl](https://github.com/jinwen-yang/cuPDLP.jl) (originally by Haihao Lu and [Jinwen Yang](https://github.com/jinwen-yang)).

 ## Compile
 We use CMAKE to build CUPDLP.
 The current version is built on the [Coin-OR CLP project](https://github.com/coin-or/Clp).
-Please install the dependendcies therein.
+Please install the dependencies therein.

 Once you setup CLP and CUDA, set the following environment variables.